Clarity-Camp/assignment-concepts-contract-calls/README.md

 #### Challenge!

-If your `transfer` function has a repeated expression.
-How could you clean this up?
+If your `transfer` function has a repeated expression, how could you clean it up?<br>
+*Hint: Think about the function types available to you.*

 ### Contract Calls